BC Septic Regulations

 Current Status of the Septic Industry in BC

 A home owner in British Columbia is not legally allowed to construct OR repair a septic system.
-Any work performed on a system must be done under the supervision of a professional engineer or by a certified ROWP ( Registered Onsite Wastewater Practioner).
+Any work performed on a system must be done under the supervision of a professional engineer or by a certified ROWP ( Registered Onsite Wastewater Practitioner).
 An ROWP must take courses specific to their involvement in the industry and there are certifications for septic system activities involved in:

 Planning and Design | Installation | Maintenance | Inspection

 Products used for the construction or repair of a septic system must meet specifications as outlined in the Standard Practice Manual.
 It is the job of the Planner / Designer to be aware of the latest specifications to meet government regulations.
-You may click here >for a complete and up to date list of Planners and Installers< and for >BC Professional Engineers<.

 Steps Required

-The following is a sequence of activities which must be performed prior installing a septic system and getting a building permit to proceed with construction of a new home.
+The following is a sequence of activities which must be performed prior to installing a septic system and getting a building permit to proceed with construction of a new home.

 1) Site Evaluation